interrogator/jason-lee-iran/README.md

 ![05.](https://raw.githubusercontent.com/interrogator/jason-lee-iran/master/photos/i05.jpg)

 I only usually eat at restaurants with locals present to copy and point at their food to order.
-When my food came I took a breath and started mashing my chic peas with designated tool like I did it every day.
+When my food came, I took a breath and started mashing my chickpeas with the designated tool like I did it every day.

 I love the working man's food.